Welcome to Farlington Parish - making faith possible

 Sarah WYNTER BEE (née Leatherdale)

 I grew up in Bournemouth where I was educated until I was 16 when I went to the United World College of the Atlantic, Wales.
 I subsequently worked as a bilingual secretary in Paris and London.
-I am married to Peter, a lawyer and MD of ZincOx Resources.
-We have two children, Jessica and William, who are medical students.
+I am married to Peter, a lawyer and Chairman of Moxico Resources PLC.
+We have two children, Jessica and William, who are both doctors (GP and a Sport & Exercise Consultant) and who are, somewhat inevitably, married to doctors, Louise and Emma.
+So far, we have been blessed with three grandchildren.

 I was confirmed in the Church of England and Peter and I were married by the Rev Peter Godman, who prepared me for confirmation.
 I live in Surrey and am a member of the Parish of Bisley & West End.
-For many years I taught Sunday School until I became editor of our parish magazine.
-My husband has served as a churchwarden and our children have been confirmed.
+For many years I taught Sunday School until I became editor of our parish magazine - a role I originally took on to provide maternity cover and finally relinquished some 25 years later.
+My husband has served as a churchwarden and our son and daughter have been confirmed.